ighodaro/hello-world1/README.md

 # hello-world1
-this is a relearning of git hoe
+My Name is Nosa and im trying to learn programming from a third world country yikes